Mayoralty of Thomas Menino: Transportation

 In July 2009, Menino gave his support to the proposed Route 28X MBTA bus which state transit officials had proposed to enhance the heavily used Route 28 bus.
 This plan would have seen dedicated busways created in the median of Blue Hill Avenue and bus lanes on Warren Street, establishing a bus rapid transit line for Route 28.
 The plan was ultimately shelved.

-In 2011, Menino proposed MBTA boat ferry boat service between East Boston and Fan Pier on the South Boston Waterfront.
+In 2011, Menino proposed MBTA ferry service between East Boston and Fan Pier on the South Boston Waterfront.
 In August 2012, the Federal Highway Administration awarded $1.28 million to the city for the purchase of two boats.
 In September 2012, the Boston Redevelopment Authority accepted the grant and agreed to rehabilitate the East Boston Marine Terminal for the ferries, which were then expected to begin operation in 2013.
 Service was later moved to an expected 2014 launch.
 However, the plans for ferry service would stall during the mayoralty of Menino's successor Marty Walsh, due to the grant for such service not being enough to cover what proved to be the actual costs of acquiring two new boats.
 Ultimately, such a service would not be launched until September 2021.

 In October 2013, with traffic becoming a problem in the city's Innovation District, Menino and Massachusetts Department of Transportation Secretary Richard A. Davey jointly announced a number of planned changes aimed at quelling this.
-This included the installation "time to desination" message signs intended at informing drivers of when to avoid taking routes through the district, pedestrian enhancements, re-striping the Evelyn Moakley Bridge's surface to direct motorists towards Interstate 93, "smart parking" sendsors to allow mobile applications to help drivers find vacant parking spaces, and the previously discussed creation of ferry boat service between South Boston and East Boston (with plans for such service to be launched the following year).
+This included the installation of "time to destination" message signs intended at informing drivers of when to avoid taking routes through the district, pedestrian enhancements, re-striping the Evelyn Moakley Bridge's surface to direct motorists towards Interstate 93, "smart parking" sendsors to allow mobile applications to help drivers find vacant parking spaces, and the South Boston–East Boston ferry service (with plans for such service to be launched the following year).

 Menino was mayor for most of the years of the Big Dig, a state-run megaproject overseen by the Massachusetts Turnpike Authority.
 In March 2005, with the Big Dig facing significant cost overruns and other troubles, Menino wrote to Harvard University President Lawrence Summers to request that he and Massachusetts Institute of Technology President Susan Hockfield assist in evaluating the project's management and finances.

 In 2012, Menino commented against the state's plans to replace the Monsignor William J. Casey Overpass in Jamaica Plain, saying that he would preferred them to instead reconstruct the overpass with a park below it.
 He negatively referred to the planned demolition as a "second Big Dig" (in reference to the Big Dig's difficulties).